MagicBowen/ccinfra/README.md

 You can also install ccinfra manually, just copy "ccinfra/include" and "ccinfra/build/src/libccinfra.a" to your special installation path.

 - Test ccinfra

+To test ccinfra, you need install [gtest](https://github.com/google/googletest).
+Gtest do not support auto installation now, so you need compile gtest, and manually put the include folder and lib like below:

+> 1. Download gtest source code, and compile to generate the gtest library.
+> 2. Select a path for manually installation of gtest.
+For example choose to manually install gtest to folder "/home/shared", enter "/home/shared" and create a folder named "gtest";
+> 3. Copy the "gtest/incude" to "/home/shared/gtest", the folder will like "/home/shared/gtest/include/gtest";
+> 4. Copy the "libgtest.a" which you compiled out before to "/home/shared/gtest/lib"
+> 5. Now the path "/home/shared/gtest" will be your gtest root path.

 ~~~ bash
 cd build